Catholic Recipe: Honey Chiffon Pie

 - For Ages: 11+

 Honey is a symbol of purity and sweetness, and as such is used especially for Our Lady and for virgin-saints.
 Paradise, the reward of the faithful for their labors for Christ, is known as the "land of milk and honey."
 Honey desserts are used for saints who have a beehive symbol: Benedict, Deborah, Abina, Gail, Ambrose, Bernard and John Chrysostom.
+St. John the Baptist also ate grasshoppers and honey, so this pie would also be appropriate for his feast days.

 Since honey is the oldest sweetening agent, it is not surprising that this nectar is a favorite ingredient in hundreds of desserts, ranging from the many-layered honey-drenched Baklava to the light, delicately textured Honey Chiffon Pie.
 The filling of the latter is smooth as velvet and it is served in a golden pastry shell which is equally delicious.
 Crisp and tender, the crust is made with golden shortening to give a special golden flakiness.